KevinA2505/VastVoid/README.md

 and `colliding_star_systems.py`) remain in the `src` directory for reference.

 Wormholes now appear at least once in every generated universe, allowing instant travel between two distant points.
+The two ends of a pair are placed far apart thanks to the `WORMHOLE_PAIR_MIN_DISTANCE` setting.

 ### Enemy AI